sebbycake/questionly/README.md

 npm install
 ```

-2. Create a new JS file `questionsList.js`  and write your own questions in JSON format.
+2. Create or edit a new JS file `questionsList.js`  and write your own questions in JSON format.
 Park it under `./src/util` directory.

 Copy the code below and add your own question name.